cgreene/deep-review/sections/03_categorize.md

 [@arxiv:1602.05629] and secure aggregations [@url:http://proceedings.mlr.press/v54/mcmahan17a.html
 @url:https://eprint.iacr.org/2017/281.pdf] are complementary approaches that reinforce differential privacy.
-Both aim to maintain privacy while training deep learning models from decentralized data sources such as personal mobile devices.
+Both aim to maintain privacy by training deep learning models from decentralized data sources such as personal mobile devices without transferring actual training instances.
 This is becoming of increasing importance with the rapid growth of mobile health applications.
 However, training process in these approaches places constraints on the algorithms used and can make fitting a model substantially more challenging.